dnth/mafat-fastdup-blogpost/README.md

 [Back to top ⤴](#top)

 ## 🧩 Components
+I also used `fastdup` to find similar looking images (clusters).

+As shown below, there are many similar looking images clustered together.
-We find many clusters of similar looking images which may or may not provide insight.
+These clusters may or may not provide insights.

 ![components](./img/components.png)

 [Back to top ⤴](#top)

 ## 🎸 Outliers
+`fastdup` can also be used to find anomalies in the dataset.
+The following gallery shows images that are "different" (measured using `cosine` distance) compared to the rest in the unlabeled dataset.

 ![outliers](./img/outliers.png)

 [Back to top ⤴](#top)

 ## 📎 Blur
+The following gallery shows the images sorted according to blurriness (from most blurry to less).

 ![blur](./img/blur.png)

 [Back to top ⤴](#top)

 ## 📙 Bright
+The following gallery shows the images sorted according to brightness (brightest at the top).

 ![bright](./img/bright.png)

 [Back to top ⤴](#top)

 ## 🪔 Dark
+The following gallery shows the images sorted according to darkness (darkest at the top).

 ![dark](./img/dark.png)

 [Back to top ⤴](#top)